 - Systems with more sophisticated technology may require more frequent maintenance with more components to check and optimize.

-- New technology requires a new breed of HVAC technicians who not only understand traditional HVAC mechanics and troubleshooting, but also have electronics and computer technology skills.
+- New technology requires a new breed of HVAC technicians who understand traditional HVAC mechanics and troubleshooting, and also have electronics and computer technology skills.

 - When automated systems become mission-critical, customers require faster response times and 24/7 availability.

-For environmental reasons, the EPA has mandated the phase-out of a refrigerant (known as R22 or freon) that was formerly the industry standard used in many air conditioning and refrigeration systems.
-That means, over the next few years, many older systems that currently use R22 will need to be retrofitted to use newer refrigerants, or will need to be replaced.
+For environmental reasons, the EPA has mandated the phase-out of older refrigerants that were formerly industry standards used in many air conditioning and refrigeration systems.
+Many older systems that currently use the phased-out refrigerants will need to be retrofitted to use newer refrigerants, or will need to be replaced.

 That will boost the volume of work for HVAC and refrigeration service and installation technicians for at least the next few years.